lwjglgamedev/zvk/bookcontents/chapter-06/chapter-06.md

 It is just a record which contains an identifier, the vertices and indices buffers and the number of indices.

 We will see later on how we can load that data into the GPU from raw data.
-That raw data is encapsulated in two structs named `ModelData` and `MeshData` which are defined like this (They will ve defined in the file `modelData.zig` which you should ad dto the `mod.zig` file like
+That raw data is encapsulated in two structs named `ModelData` and `MeshData` which are defined like this (They will be defined in the file `modelData.zig` which you should ad dto the `mod.zig` file like
 this: `pub const mdata = @import("modelData.zig");` under the `src/eng` folder):

 ```zig